Gxwhipp/Fitnite-Topology-Enumeration/README.md

 2.)
 Improvements to Krishnamurthy's Alogorithm

-There are three ideas that, when combined, served to make my new program much more efficient.
+There are three ideas that, when combined, served to make the computation much more efficient.

 2.1 Make use of N-1 x N-1 submatrices.
 The N-1 x N-1 matrix obtained by deleting row N
     and column N from an N x N matrix satisfying (\*) also satisfies (\*).